Gallina: Drought

 Starting in 1161, the ecological condition shifted toward drought conditions.
 Although not every year was bad, the pattern was increasingly dry.
 From 1250 to 1265 the drought was particularly bad, and the years 1278 and 1292 were the worst.
-However the crops really became impacted from 1171-1296.
 All of the dates for droughts and predicted impact on crops are based on conifer growth (from tree rings).

 Camps and mountain dwellings

 At some point during difficult drought conditions, some members traveled from villages to camp on Canjilon Mountain in order to hunt and gather.
 Each of these mountain camps had two to ten people and brought a cook pot, water jar, food bowl, and canteen with them, opting not actually to make pottery in the camps.
 The camps were thought to be more hunting-oriented based on the arrows, knives, and scrapers found at the sites.
 The camps were most frequently located on lava beds because of the retention and radiation of the sun’s heat off the rock.
 The warmth may have allowed small plots for farming, although this is still under debate.
-Flat pieces of lava were adapted for group workplaces and drying meat and plant foods.
 The dwellings and drying areas had paths leading to them that were sometimes "paved" with slabs of rock or filled in with chinking stones.
 Ellis believed these sites to be associated with the Gallina; many other archaeologists, however, do not.

-Abandonment and/or disappearance
+Abandonment and/or migration

+In the 1300s the region was slowly depopulated.
+Contemporary archaeologists suggests a social movement as a potential cause.
 Most Gallina sites discovered are found to have been left in perfect order and followed a ritualistic pattern.
 The fire pits were filled to the rim and then the floors were cleaned.
 The house was given a quick burning and then the roof timbers were removed.
-Archaeologists who follow the belief of abandonment tend to think that this was a process designed to minimize the abilities of someone to use personal artifacts left behind in witchcraft.
-There is evidence that perhaps an exodus occurred beginning around 1275 until the culture had shifted to the Northern portion of Jemez.
-However, there is evidence that perhaps the Gallina did not move voluntarily.
-Almost every Gallina skeleton ever found has been that of someone murdered.
-Broken necks are the most common and the skeletons rarely appear to have been buried.
-Also commonly found has been remains of Gallina who were murdered, thrown into their homes, and then had the homes burned.
-Some of the skeletons of the murder victims have been found in the towers.
-The debate is ongoing for the cause of these murders.
-Genocide has been considered, and so has internecine war.
-The drought could offer evidence for either.
+Some archaeologists who follow the belief of abandonment tend to think that this was a process designed to minimize the abilities of someone to use personal artifacts left behind in witchcraft.
+While forensic evidence of violence and exist within the region, there is no certainty in regards to the cause.
+Hypotheses of the past have included explanations from genocide to internecine war.
 Although there is no hard evidence for either, research is ongoing.